derickr/derickrethans-articles/202506121615-own-your-content.rst

 Some platforms that used to be great at what they did in the past, now have been `enshittified <https://en.wikipedia.org/wiki/Enshittification>`_ to be able to save your more ads, and now also AI slop.
-You can't honestly say that Google is a great search engine for example.
+You can't honestly say that Google is a great search engine any more for example.

 In the open source ecosystem, the proliferation of using "big tech" is also proliferating, with many communities adopting Slack or Discourse as their